MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.150.md

 (2) We will not insure any acreage of contract seed beans produced by a seed company.

-(c) In addition to the types of dry beans designated in the Special Provisions, we will insure other types if:
+(c) In addition to the types of dry beans designated in the Special Provisions, we will insure other types by written agreement if:

 (1) The type you intend to plant has been demonstrated to be adapted to the area.
 Evidence of adaptability must include:

-(i) Results of test plots for 2 years and recommendations by a university or seed company; or
+(i) Results of test plots for two years and recommendations by a university or seed company; or

 (ii) Two years of production reports that indicate your experience producing the type in your production area;

-(2) You submit on or before the sales closing date your production reports and prices received, or the test plot results, and evidence of market potential, including the price buyers are willing to pay for the type; and
+(2) You submit your production reports and prices received, or the test plot results, and evidence of market potential, including the price buyers are willing to pay for the type; and

 (3) Both parties (you and us) enter into a written agreement allowing insurance on the type in accordance with section 18 of the Basic Provisions.